MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-winRT.md

 };
 ```

-Open **HoloLensWinrtDLL.cpp** and add all the headers the class will use.
+2. Open **HoloLensWinrtDLL.cpp** and add all headers the class will use:

-> [!NOTE]
-> All WinRT code is stored in **HoloLensWinrtDLL.cpp** so Unreal doesn't try to include any WinRT code when referencing the header.

 ```cpp
 #include "pch.h"